swsnu/swpp2019-team14/README.md

 ### `Check Book Detail`

 In Book detail page, you can see list of long reviews, short reviews, phrases of that book that other users & you created.

+### `Create Review`

+In Create Review page, you select category of review and a book to write review on, fill in title and text, and push '완료'.
+Then you can successfully post your review.

+## Tests

+Due to schedule, we couldn't implement meaningful tests and we are planning to create all the tests in Sprint 4.